of the SCHOTT FAMILIES

 Murals at Western Hills High School: William C. Schott and his eldest son William R. Schott, along with a few other individuals and the Class of 1930, donated funds for murals by Frances Wiley Faig and Edward Charles Volkert that were installed in this school shortly after it was opened in the fall of 1928.

-The background image is a Pine Meer photograph of the veranda off of the Music Room situated above a summer sleeping room.
-Stone steps on the left lead to the Formal Garden.
+The background image is a Pine Meer photograph of the veranda off of the Music Room situated below a summer sleeping room.
+There were stone steps on the left lead to the Formal Garden.